How to be a Good Advocate for Your Child in Special Education Services

 You have the right to bring someone along to the meeting.
 Talk with that person beforehand to help you identify the main issues you want to talk about at the meeting.
 Ask that person to help take notes at the meeting.

-At or before age 14, your child will be invited to the IEP meeting.
+At or before age 14, your child is invited to the IEP meeting.
 For a child under the age of 18 or under guardianship, it is the parents’ decision if the child goes or not.

-Sometimes it is a good to have the child be a part of the meeting.
+Sometimes it is a good idea to have the child be a part of the meeting.
 It is important to help your child get ready by asking if there are any problems in school at the moment.
-Ask your child what he/she really enjoys about school and what they want to see change.
+Ask your child what they really enjoy about school and what they want to see change.